Brenda Edwards is Chair of the BC Review Board and was previously an Alternate Chairperson of the Board.

 James Deitch retired from the BC Ministry of Attorney General in 2019 having spent the last 12 years of his legal career working on policy issues.
 Prior to that, he worked in management with the Legal Services Society in Vancouver for 8 years.
 He came to British Columbia in 1998 after spending 14 years as a criminal defence lawyer in private practice in Toronto.
 Mr. Deitch has taught as a sessional instructor at the University of Victoria Faculty of Law, presented at various Continuing Legal Education Programs in Ontario and British Columbia, as well as being an instructor at the Bar Admission Course in Toronto.
 He co-authored a chapter on Legal Aid in the publication ‘Barristers and Solicitors in Practice’ from Lexis Nexis.
 Mr. Deitch holds his Bachelor of Arts (Honours) in History from Glendon College, his Bachelor of Laws from Queen’s University, and his Master of Laws from Osgoode Hall Law School.
 He was called to the Bar in Ontario in April 1984, and in British Columbia in May 1999.

-Michelle S. Lawrence is an Associate Professor and Associate Dean at the University of Victoria’s Faculty of Law.
-She teaches and researches in the areas of criminal law, evidence and sentencing.
-She previously practiced law at McCarthy Tetrault LLP.
-Dr. Lawrence holds a Master of Law from the University of Cambridge and a Ph.D. in Criminology from Simon Fraser University.
+Michelle Lawrence is an Associate Professor at the University of Victoria’s Faculty Law and the Director of the Access to Justice Centre for Excellence.
+She previously practiced law as a litigation partner at a national law firm.
+Dr. Lawrence holds graduate degrees in law and criminology, including a Master of Law from the University of Cambridge and a Ph.D. in Criminology from Simon Fraser University.
 She completed her doctoral work as a Trudeau Scholar.

 Steven Boorne is a Lawyer with HHBG Lawyers.
 Mr. Boorne has practiced administrative law for more than 25 years in B.C., Alberta and Ontario.
 He specializes in professional regulation, labour and employment, and human rights law.
 Mr. Boorne holds a Bachelor of Laws from Queen’s University and a Bachelor of Arts in Political Science from McGill University.